fudanchii/roasted/README.md

 Roasted consisted of 3 components:

 - libroasted
-  ledger parser, backend for greenflake
+  Ledger parser, and the foundation data structure for typca.
-- roasted-greenflake
+- roasted-typca
-  accounting package with plugins
+  Accounting package with plugins.
 - roasted-cli
-  command line interface for your double book accounting.
+  Command line interface for your double book accounting.

 License
 ---